FerdinandJr/treasure_products/README.md

-﻿# Get Started with PHP, MySQL in Nginx:
+﻿# Run this Application with PHP, MySQL in Nginx:

 ## Install dependencies